rglass/pomodoro.el/README.md

 * **notifications.el** (included in GNU Emacs since 24.1)

 To activate pomodoro.el simply put it in your load path.
-For example if you put the file is in the directory ~/tmp you need to do the following :
+For example if you put the file is in the directory ~/tmp you need to do the following:

 ``` lisp
 (add-to-list 'load-path "~/tmp")